-Public transit has the potential to offer real-time estimated arrival times to passengers, similar to private sectors ride-sharing services such as Uber or Lyft \cite{b14, b15, b16}.
-Smart data-driven approaches can potentially provide higher predictability and efficiency to the entire public bus transit system at scale to create Uber/Lyft-level reliability and predictability in public bus transit.
-What is needed is regional data collection, analysis, pattern detection, and prediction to improve the accuracy of arrival time and bus trip planning across the entire bus network.
-By doing so, transit agencies could potentially increase ridership and promote a more sustainable and affordable alternative to driving.
-This, in turn, could help create a more environmentally friendly and equitable society \cite{b17, b18}.
+Public transit holds the promise of delivering real-time estimated arrival times akin to private sector ride-sharing platforms like Uber or Lyft \cite{chen2015multi,TSG2019}.
+Smart, data-driven stratagems could potentially elevate predictability and efficiency across public bus transit systems, mirroring the reliability and predictability seen in Uber/Lyft.
+The requisite steps encompass regional data gathering, analysis, pattern discernment, and forecasting to augment arrival time accuracy and bus trip planning across the entire network.
+By doing so, transit authorities could potentially boost ridership, fostering a more sustainable and cost-effective alternative to personal vehicle use, thereby contributing to a greener and more equitable society \cite{diab2015bus,teliacompany}.

-This paper presents a deep-learning-based prediction model for predicting station bus arrival times.
-Our model provides a unified, Fully Connected Neural Networks (FCNNs) formulation for predicting the arrival time of the bus based on historical and environmental information.
-Our model can generalize across many bus lines within the same bus transit networks with much higher scalability and generalization power than classical machine learning approaches.
-We leverage New York City Bus System Dataset with more than 200 bus lines and 2 million data points for the analysis.
+This manuscript unveils a deep-learning-centric model for predicting bus arrival times, employing a unified Fully Connected Neural Networks (FCNNs) framework based on historical and environmental data.
+This model exhibits robust scalability and generalization across numerous bus lines within identical transit networks, surpassing the capabilities of classical machine learning methodologies.
+Utilizing the New York City Bus System Dataset, encompassing over 200 bus lines and 2 million data points, we conducted our analysis.

-Our results show that using our AI-based prediction model based on fully connected neural networks (FCNNs), we can achieve an average estimated error of 40 seconds in bus arrival times, which is a significant result compared with the average delay times of the bus arrival times in the dataset.
+Our findings elucidate that our AI-powered model, anchored in FCNNs, significantly curtails the average estimated error in bus arrival times to 40 seconds, a noteworthy improvement compared to the average delay times in the dataset.